mlowery/getchange/README.md

 * Confirm each change in change-chain is based on the latest available parent (excluding merged parent)

-\* Checks to be added in the future:

-* Confirm entire change-chain has passed all tests

 ## How is this different from git review -d or Gerrit UI shortcuts?

 ### git review -d